mfem/web/src/tutorial/start.md

 ### <i class="fa fa-check-square-o"></i>&nbsp; Set up GLVis

+In this tutorial we use [GLVis](https://glvis.org) for finite element visualization based on MFEM.

-- Open a new browser window and load `http://IP:8000/live`
+- Open a new browser window and load `http://IP:8000/live`.

 - When you move the mouse to the top of the window you should see the GLVis interface: